 I enjoy reading health-focused books and "Super Immunity" by Dr. Joel Fuhrman is one that stands out from the crowd.

-It is an easy read with information to better support our immune system.
+It's an easy read with lots of information to better support our immune system.

 The author, Dr. Joel Fuhrman, is a family physician and nutrition researcher.
 He specializes in preventing and reversing disease through natural and nutritional methods.